rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Altcoins are not even attempting to solve the problem Bitcoin solves.
  They offer no scarcity.
- They are free market monies that operate as securities.
+ Most are free market monies that operate as securities.
  They offer interesting features because they're digital money, but without scarcity over time.